montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

             "classList.has('animate')": { "<-": "true" }
         }
     }
-    ...
     ```

+View the full <a href="https://github.com/montagejs/beachplanetblog/tree/master/ui/buoy.reel" target="_blank">source code</a> on GitHub.

 ## Adding a Listener to Handle Events

-To build a truly interactive 3D experience, an application needs to be able to respond when users interact with an element in as scene.
+To build a truly interactive 3D experience, an application needs to be able to respond when users interact with an element in a scene.
 To trap an event, you can attach an event listener to a node and then implement a corresponding handler method.

 Adding an event listener to handle, for example, clicks on a 3D node is just as easy as handling an event for a MontageJS button control.
 The following code causes the application to display an alert whenever a user clicks the door of the shack in the Beach Planet demo.